-Goliath, on the other hand, is one of parkdom's worst hypercoasters in my estimation.
+Goliath, on the other hand, just may be one of parkdom's worst hypercoasters.
 Its intense positive G forces can induce harrowing grayouts.
 Stand-up, inverted, flying, kiddie, launched: Name the coaster, and chances are you can find it here.

 It is an enormous park, so be prepared for lots of walking.
 Magic Mountain has a confusing layout.
 Many of the paths lead to dead ends, and it can be bewildering to try and navigate from one section of the park to another.
 Oddly, many of the park's signature roller coasters are set back from the midway and are partially, or nearly totally, hidden from view.
 I guess this helps create a sense of suspense, but most parks showcase their coasters for maximum visibility.

 Like most Six Flags parks (and most theme parks for that matter), food is not a strong point.
 It's the usual suspects of overpriced, bland fast food.
 Magic Mountain doesn't do a great job with crowd control either.
-The day I visited wasn't especially busy, but the queues for the major roller coasters quickly swelled.
-Many of the coasters were only operating one train, even though they were designed to accommodate as many as three.
-While X was running two trains, there were long delays between dispatches, and the wait was at least two hours all day.
+The queues for the major roller coasters, even on relatively low visitation days, can quickly swell.
+If long waits are an issue, you might want to consider paying extra for Flash Pass, Six Flags' go-to-the-front-of-the-lines program.